Paramboia/pokemon-fusion/app/api/generate/README.md

    the input images.
 Ensure that we are not just overlapping the two input creatures, but that we are organically blending them together in one single creature.
 Keep the white background.
    ```
-   - google/nano-banana generates the fusion image with the Pokémon features merged
+   - google/nano-banana-pro generates the fusion image with the Pokémon features merged

 3. **Step 3: Professional Background Removal**
-   - Takes the fusion output from nano-banana
+   - Takes the fusion output from nano-banana-pro
    - Applies bria/remove-background model for professional transparent background
    - Uses non-binary masks with 256 levels of transparency for natural, seamless edges
    - Preserves fine details while removing the white background